Alerts

 Alerts for absolute threshold crossings will include a chart similar to what you will see in your Site dashboard.
 The red line represents the value of the absolute threshold.
 Values over the threshold will be coloured red.

-As well as the absolute threshold, you can also set a relative threshold or rate of change for a budget.
-Alerts will be sent for this budget whenever the latest value for the metric is different to the previous value by the amount specified.
+As well as the absolute threshold, you can also set a rate of change threshold or relative threshold for a budget.
+Alerts will be sent for this budget whenever the latest values for the metric are different to the previous values by the amount specified.
+See the [Rate of change thresholds and larger bucket sizes](doc:performance-budgets-and-alerts#Rate of change thresholds with a larger bucket size) for more information about how alerts are calculated for rate of change thresholds.